 Hussein has worked on a variety of commercial and private wealth matters, frequently with an international dimension and typically involving complex issues.
 Hussein works with a broad range of clients which includes both public and private entities and spans governments, corporates, financial institutions, trustees, family offices, and high net worth individuals around the world.

-Hussein is also part of the firm's Charities team and advises UK and international charities on a range of matters, including establishment, governance and charity legislation.
+Hussein also advises a number of UK and international charities on a range of matters, including establishment, governance, and charity legislation.

 Hussein's experience includes advising:

-an international hotel group in LCIA arbitral proceedings relating to a contractual dispute
+- An international hotel group in multiple LCIA arbitral proceedings